 Québec City’s Holiday Season is simply magical.
 Every year, residents and visitors eagerly await the beginning of December when the city lights up for the Holidays.
 Entire neighbourhoods and iconic buildings form a dazzling itinerary you can easily complete in a night.
 Plan your route with a map of the city’s best holiday decorations and check out these magnificent photos.

 What makes it special for the Holidays: Québec City’s Old-World charm becomes all the more delightful with decorations and a blanket of snow.
 From Notre-Dame-des-Victoires Church in Place Royale to the end of Rue du Petit-Champlain, experience a true winter wonderland.
-You’ll see right away why this street was voted Canada’s favourite by Great Places in Canada.
+You’ll see right away why this street was voted Canada’s favourite in 2014 by Great Places in Canada.
 Enjoy 30 seconds of magic with this video of the Petit Champlain district at Christmas.

 To see and do: A host of outdoor activities add to the fairyland ambiance during the Holiday Season.

 What makes it special for the Holidays: Place de l’Hôtel-de-Ville tops the charts for holiday atmosphere.
 No doubt the inspiration of the Boutique de Noël just down the street counts for something.
 With majestic Notre-Dame de Québec Basilica-Cathedral on one side and City Hall (which puts on quite a show for Halloween too) on the other, you can feast your eyes wherever you look!